kima063/Nascenia-Internship-Report/README.md

 Learned how to make Rest API using django as well, followed a tutorial app again and later deployed it using heroku.
 One can check it out from this link <a href="https://sheltered-thicket-81037.herokuapp.com/">Here!</a>
 <br>
+<h3>Graphql added to the list</h3>
+Graphql is a must after learning rest apis, all the hassles one need to go through for the CRUD opt using rest api are solved by graphql.
+I really enjoyed reading this one!
+One can take a look on <a href=" https://graphql-graphene-cookbook.herokuapp.com/">this</a> small thingy I made by <a href="https://docs.graphene-python.org/projects/django/en/latest/tutorial-plain/">this</a> tutorial.